AkhilSharma90/Akhil-Tutorials-Website/content/docs/pandas/pandas/viewing_and_understanding_dataframes.md

 ---
-title: "2.
-Viewing and Understanding Dataframes"
+title: "Viewing and Understanding Dataframes"
 description: "In this section, you will be learning more about Dataframes, how to load data into one and how to perform operations."
 icon: "P"
 draft: false